acmsigsoft/EmpiricalStandards/docs/GroundedTheory.md

 - [ ]	provides supplemental materials such as interview guide(s), coding schemes, coding examples, decision rules, or extended chain-of-evidence tables
 - [ ]	explains how and why study adapts or deviates from claimed GT version
 - [ ]	presents a mature, fully-developed theory or taxonomy
-- [ ]	includes highly diverse participants and/or data sources (e.g. software repositories, forums)
+- [ ]	includes diverse participants and/or data sources (e.g. software repositories, forums)
 - [ ]	uses direct quotations extensively to support key points
 - [ ]	explains how memo writing was used to drive the work
 - [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers